ericflo/simpleblog/posts/2014-01-23-react-finally-server-client.rst

 real browser DOM, and build the optimal diff.
 Then it applies that diff to the browser's DOM.

-The second option for output is more interesting to me though.
+The second option for output is equally interesting to me though.
 If you can walk this virtual DOM tree and render to a string, then you can do that all on the server and then send it down to the client.
 And since it's a tree, React simply stores a checksum in a data attribute on the root node, and if